 Replacement of brake components requires professional knowledge.
 Brake service should be performed by a Yamaha dealer.

 Operating with improperly serviced or adjusted brakes could lead to a loss in braking ability and an accident.
+EBU28413

-Checking the front and rear brake pads
+Checking the front brake pads and rear brake friction plates